lmapii/practical-zephyr/04_practice/readme.md

       &gpio_nrfx_drv_api_funcs);
 ```

 The documentation of `DT_DRV_INST` states that it is used to get the "_node identifier for an instance of a `DT_DRV_COMPAT` compatible_".
-That's exactly what we'd expect, but we want to know _how_ this is done: How do we match a node (identifer) to a device _instance_ number?
+That's exactly what we'd expect, but we want to know _how_ this is done: How do we match a node (identifier) to a device _instance_ number?
 Looks like we'll have to do a quick macro expansion for `DT_DRV_INST` as well:

 ```c
 // Expansion of DT_DRV_INST, given